OpenLiberty/sample-langchain4j/tools/README.md

 ## Environment Set Up

-To run this example application, navigate to the `jakartaee-microprofile-example` directory:
+To run this example application, navigate to the `sample-langchain4j` directory:

 ```
-cd langchain4j-examples/jakartaee-microprofile-example
+cd sample-langchain4j/tools
 ```

 Set the `JAVA_HOME` environment variable: